Sarah Bernhardt: Ruy Blas and return to the Comédie-Française (1872–1878)

-She formally returned to the Comédie Francaise on 1 October 1872, and quickly took on some of the most famous and demanding roles in French theatre.
+She formally returned to the Comédie-Francaise on 1 October 1872, and quickly took on some of the more famous and demanding roles in French theatre.
 She played Junie in Britannicus by Jean Racine, the male role of Cherubin in The Marriage of Figaro by Pierre Beaumarchais, and the lead in Voltaire's five-act tragedy Zaïre.
-In 1873, with just 74 hours to learn the lines and practice the part, she played the lead in Racine's Phédre, playing opposite the celebrated tragedian, Jean Mounet-Sully, who soon became her lover.
-The leading French critic Sarcey wrote, "This is nature itself served by marvelous intelligence, by a soul of fire, by the most melodious voice that ever enchanted human ears.
+In 1873, with just 74 hours to learn the lines and practice the part, she played the lead in Racine's Phèdre, playing opposite the celebrated tragedian, Jean Mounet-Sully, who soon became her lover.
+The leading French critic Sarcey wrote "This is nature itself served by marvelous intelligence, by a soul of fire, by the most melodious voice that ever enchanted human ears.
 This woman plays with her heart, with her entrails."
-Phédre became her most famous classical role, performed over the years around the world, often for audiences who knew little or no French; she made them understand by her voice and gestures.
+Phèdre became her most famous classical role, performed over the years around the world, often for audiences who knew little or no French; she made them understand by her voice and gestures.

 In 1877, she had another success as Doña Sol in Hernani, a tragedy written 47 years earlier by Victor Hugo.
 Her lover in the play was her lover off-stage, as well, Mounet-Sully.
-Hugo himself was in the audience.
+Hugo was in the audience.
 The next day, he sent her a note: "Madame, you were great and charming; you moved me, me the old warrior, and, at a certain moment when the public, touched and enchanted by you, applauded, I wept.
 The tear which you caused me to shed is yours.
 I place it at your feet."
 The note was accompanied by a tear-shaped pearl on a gold bracelet.

 She maintained a highly theatrical lifestyle in her house on the rue de Rome.
 She kept a satin-lined coffin in her bedroom, and occasionally slept in it or lay in it to study her roles, though, contrary to the popular stories, she never took it with her on her travels.
-She cared for her younger sister who was ill with tuberculosis, and allowed her to sleep in her own bed, while she slept in the coffin.
+She cared for her younger sister who was ill with tuberculosis, and allowed her to sleep in her own bed while she slept in the coffin.
 She posed in it for photographs, adding to the legends she created about herself.